1. Home

 Risk Appetite Framework

-The Bank introduced a Risk Appetite Framework (RAF)*1 to ensure profitability over the medium to long term and financial soundness.
+The Bank introduced a Risk Appetite Framework (RAF)*1 to ensure stable and medium to long-term profitability while maintaining financial soundness.
 Based on the RAF, risk appetite policies and indicators as well as top risks are discussed in conjunction with the formulation of management plans.

 *1: